 Depending on the purpose, your email may be part of your digital marketing mix whether you see it that way or not.
 That is why it is important to maintain professional brand identity with a proper email signature.
 Nowadays, email signatures have exceeded the traditional name, job title, and maybe a URL.
 More often, people now include promotional links to social media channels, scheduling tools, premium content, and review tools.

 Think of your email signature as a more versatile business card.
 Maybe you just met a great contact at a networking event or struck up a conversation with a potential lead in passing.
 Your initial touch-point is crucial, so make sure they know who you are, what you do, and how to extend their connections with you.
 Speaking of initial touch-point, make sure it is warranted.

 I have three different emails.
 One for work, one for personal, and one for the never-ending string of promotional emails that somehow continue well after you unsubscribe.
 Point being, spam is something that no one likes (unless you are this guy).
 If you are reaching out to a cold lead or making the initial point of contact, it is important to make sure you look professional and deliver a clear message.

 I recently filed for a trademark on a brand.
-After many automated email updates on my account, an employee contacts me from USPTO office.
+After many automated email updates on my account, an employee contacts me from the USPTO office.
 This was entirely out of the norm, no professional email subject or signature, and a message that threw legal jargon with prices and no explanation.
 Thinking this was spam, I deleted the email.
-It wasn't until I received a phone call asking why I have yet to respond.
+It wasn't until I received a phone call asking why I have yet to respond that I took the employee seriously.
 Fast forward three months to an email received from "Apple."